chapainaashish/shopapi/README.md

 # Shopapi

-An E-commerce API built using Django Rest Framework
+An E-commerce APIs built using Django Rest Framework

 ## Features